-Congratulations to Master of Cultural Materials Conservation student Emily Keppel who has recently been selected from a strong field of applicants as the Melbourne recipient of the 2013 Museums and Collections Award.
-Emily will be travelling to the University of Birmingham early next year, where she will take part in a month long placement working with their museums and collections.
-Emily's blog on her Birmingham adventure will be accessible through the cultural collections website in January.
+Congratulations to Master of Cultural Materials Conservation student Amy Walsh, who was recently selected from a highly qualified field of applicants as the Melbourne recipient of the 2014 Museums and Collections Award.
+Amy will be off to the University of Birmingham in the United Kingdom early next year, on a month long placement working with museums and collections.
+Amy's blog of her Birmingham adventure will be accessible through the Cultural Collections website from mid January.